Saniya Sethi

 Has two or more children

-1 life coach supporting women
+1 life coach:

-working in healthcare
+Actively supports women working in healthcare

 Research Methods

 I used various creative methods with each of them, helping me gain diverse insights in different ways.
-For example, the fact + fiction activity clarified some of the assumptions, such as the importance of connecting with other nurses or mums, was categorised as a ‘must have’ factor according to the expert.
+For example, the fact + fiction activity clarified some of the assumptions, such as the importance of connecting with other nurses or mums, which was categorised as a ‘must have’ factor according to the life coach.
 Also utilised more interactive methods like participant observation and diary studies to discover their individual stories and real-time challenges.

 Having an introverted and sensitive personality helped during this phase as I naturally became the observer and listener in most situations, enabling me to focus on more intricate factors like body language and hidden insights.